What is Light in cricket?

 • In test cricket, for the first time, the ball passed under spotlights on November 27, 2015.

-The bad light rule is often used in test cricket because the red ball is difficult to see in the dark.
-It was created to make it easier for spectators and players to follow it in bright daylight.
+When playing test cricket, the poor light rule is often used due to the fact that the red ball is difficult to see when it is dark.
+This was developed to make it simpler for spectators and players to follow the action while it was taking place during the daytime.

 Nisha Bhavani